-Pursuant to Sunoco's articles of incorporation, each holder of Sunoco common stock is entitled to one vote for each share of common stock held of record on all matters on which shareholders are entitled to vote.
-No holder of Sunoco common stock is entitled to cumulative voting with regard to the election of the directors.

-Pursuant to Section 1924 of the PBCL, a plan of merger or consolidation may be adopted if, among other conditions, it receives the affirmative vote of a majority of the votes cast by all shareholders entitled to vote thereon.
-Unless otherwise required by a corporation's bylaws, a plan of merger or consolidation does not require the approval of the shareholders of a constituent Pennsylvania corporation if: (i) whether or not the constituent corporation is the surviving corporation: (A) the surviving or new corporation is a Pennsylvania corporation and the articles of the surviving or new corporation are identical to the articles of the constituent corporation, except changes that may be adopted by the board of directors pursuant to Section 1914(c) without shareholder action; (B) each share of the constituent corporation outstanding immediately prior to the effective date of the merger or consolidation is to continue as or to be converted into, except as may be otherwise agreed by the holder thereof, an identical share of the surviving or new corporation after the effective date of the merger or consolidation; and (C) the plan provides that the shareholders of the constituent corporation are to hold in the aggregate shares of the surviving or new corporation to be outstanding immediately after the effectiveness of the plan entitled to cast at least a majority of the votes entitled to be cast generally for the election of directors; (ii) immediately prior to the adoption of the plan and at all times thereafter prior to its effective date, another corporation that is a party to the plan owns directly or indirectly 80% or more of the outstanding shares of each class of the constituent corporation; or (iii) no shares of the constituent corporation have been issued prior to the adoption of the plan of merger or consolidation by the board of directors.
+Sunoco ETP Voting Rights Pursuant to Sunoco's articles of incorporation, each holder of Sunoco common Under ETP's partnership agreement, each record holder of a common unit stock is entitled to one vote for each share of common stock held of record on all has a vote according to such holder's percentage interest in ETP.
+The matters on which shareholders are entitled to vote.
+No holder of Sunoco common holders of a majority of the outstanding common units, represented in stock is entitled to cumulative voting with regard to the election of the directors. person or by proxy, will constitute a quorum unless any action by the unitholders requires approval by holders of a greater percentage of the Pursuant to Section 1924 of the PBCL, a plan of merger or consolidation may be common units, in which case the quorum will be the greater percentage. adopted if, among other conditions, it receives the affirmative vote of a majority of Common units that are owned by non-citizen assignees will be voted by the votes cast by all shareholders entitled to vote thereon.
+Unless otherwise ETP's general partner and the general partner will distribute the votes on required by a corporation's bylaws, a plan of merger or consolidation does not those units in the same ratios as the votes of limited partners on other units require the approval of the shareholders of a constituent Pennsylvania corporation are cast. if: (i) whether or not the constituent corporation is the surviving corporation: (A) the surviving or new corporation is a Pennsylvania corporation and the articles of The approval of a majority of ETP's outstanding common units is required the surviving or new corporation are identical to the articles of the constituent corporation, except changes that may be adopted by the board of directors pursuant to approve certain actions, including the approval of (i) certain amendments to the partnership agreement, (ii) in certain circumstances, the merger of to Section 1914(c) without shareholder action; (B) each share of the constituent ETP or the sale of all or substantially all of its assets, (iii) the dissolution of corporation outstanding immediately prior to the effective date of the merger or the partnership and (iv) the reconstitution of the partnership upon consolidation is to continue as or to be converted into, except as may be otherwise dissolution. agreed by the holder thereof, an identical share of the surviving or new corporation after the effective date of the merger or consolidation; and (C) the plan provides Except as required by Delaware law, the Class E units and Class F units are that the shareholders of the constituent corporation are to hold in the aggregate not entitled to vote on any matters related to ETP other than any amendment not entitled to vote on any matters related to ETP other than any amendment to the partnership agreement that would adversely affect the Class E units or Class F units, respectively, in any material respect.